AngelUche/Dium/README.md

 Your success is our success.
 We are genuinely invested in your satisfaction and will go above and beyond to ensure that you have a positive experience working with and using our products.
 We are dedicated to your success, and we celebrate your achievements as if they were our own.

 Thank you for being a part of our community and choosing Dium.
-We are honored to have you with us, and we look forward to serving you and providing you with the support you deserve.
+We are honored to have you with us, and we look forward to serving you and providing you with the support you deserve

-Sincerely,

-David for the  Team